 In 1960 Fender introduced the Jazz Bass, though it was first called the Deluxe Model.
 This was a departure from the Precision Bass in a number of ways.
 It had a thinner neck, an off-waist, contoured body, and two pickups.
 Both were single-coils: one in the neck position and one in the bridge position.
 Each had a volume knob, so bassists could blend them to create a variety of tones.
-When running both pickups all the way up, they eliminated (or “bucked”) hum, just as the
+When running both pickups all the way up, they eliminated (or “bucked”) hum, just as the split coil had.

 The Jazz Bass was meant to be an improvement on the Precision Bass and, in many ways, it was.
 But it lacked the look and growl of the Precision’s split-coil pickup.
 The body, too, was a departure.
 The original Precision’s body had been based on the Fender Telecaster.
 But it had been redesigned, in 1954-1955, to match the contours of the Fender Stratocaster.
 The body shape of the Jazz Bass went in another direction entirely, taking its basic look from the Fender Jazzmaster.
 Fender thought these instruments would appeal to jazz musicians.
 That’s actually be true of the Jazz Bass, though the Jazzmaster guitar became the go-to for surf rock, not jazz.